Fractonic Fractional Quantum Hall Effect: Introduction

 Despite its success, the wire construction has been exclusively used to describe crystalline phases.
 A possible reason is that the couplings necessary for a fractionalised phase must be precisely chosen to satisfy charge and momentum conservation, while still retaining exact solubility.
 This places strong constraints on the arrangement of the wires and generally forbids disordered configurations from admitting an exact solution under bosonisation.
 One might then worry that any model with non-uniform spacing between the wires becomes unsolvable.

 Here we show that this is not the case.
 By considering coupled wires whose real space configuration is disordered and non-uniform, shown in \cref{fig:intro_droplets_wires}a, we show that the problem remains solvable via bosonisation.
-We formalise the constraints on the disordered couplings under which the bosonic fields commute among themselves, while also conserving charge and momentum---thus retaining exact solvability.
-This problem is equivalent to that of gapping out fractional quantum Hall edge states~\cite{haldane_stability_1995,santos_parafermionic_2017,may-mann_families_2019}, depicted in \cref{fig:intro_droplets_wires}b, providing a pathway to realise these novel properties by coupling fractional quantum Hall edges.
+We formalise the constraints on the disordered couplings under which the bosonic fields commute among themselves---thus retaining exact solvability.By tuning the spacing between wires we show that it is possible to induce hybridisation between \textit{differently fractionalised} quasiparticles between each pair of adjacent wires, effectively mixing different fractionalisaions to form a global phase with qualitatively new properties.
+This procedure is possible because one can gap out fractional quantum Hall edge states with different fractionalisations whenever the ratio of fractionalisations is a square number~\cite{haldane_stability_1995,santos_parafermionic_2017,may-mann_families_2019}, depicted in \cref{fig:intro_droplets_wires}b.

-We show that the non-crystalline fractional quantum Hall states constructed in this way display features different from their crystalline counterparts.
-Specifically, we find distinct ground state degeneracy and anyon properties, which depend on the real-space arrangement of the wires.
-The zoology of anyons includes three types of fractionalised excitations: an excitation constrained to move along the wires (known as lineon in the fractonic language), a composite particle only able to travel up to the next wire and back (which we call a spread-lineon or s-lineon for short), and a composite anyon with complete freedom to travel throughout the system, which we refer to as a C-anyon.
-Their mutual statistics depends on the real-space arrangement of the wires, that differ in general compared to the crystalline case.
+We show that the non-crystalline fractional quantum Hall states constructed in this way display features distinct from known crystalline counterparts.
+Specifically, we find that our system has many features of a gapped fractonic phase.
+This is remarkable because it is a 2D construction \cite{Nandkishore_2019,sullivan_fractonic_2021,Pretko_2020} and currently no mechanism is known for producing fractons in 2D \cite{aasen_topological_2020}.
+We show that the system has a ground state degeneracy that scales exponentially with system size.
+Abelian anyonic quasiparticles live at the interface between each pair of wires and carry statistics that depend on the real-space arrangement of their two adjacent wires.
+Single quasiparticles are partially immobile, where no physical operator can transport a single fracton between wires---and so behave as lineons.
+We show that despite being immobile alone, bundles of these elementary lineons have less limited mobility, where the multiplicity of the composite defines its transport.
+We describe two such composite quasiparticles.
+Lineons may be combined to form an excitation that is able to travel up to the next wire and back (which we call a spread-lineon or s-lineon for short).
+S-lineons may then be combined to form a composite anyon with complete freedom to travel throughout the system, which we refer to as a C-anyon.
+The mutual statistics of these excitations depend on the real-space arrangement of the wires, and differ from that of the constituent fractional Hall regions.